-The proposed drill holes are shown in the succeeding figures.
+The proposed drill holes are shown in the figure below.

-As reviewed by the PMRC CP, the Company's proposed exploration programs are sufficient to adequately increase the Mineral Resource and Ore Reserve inventories, upgrade confidence levels of resource classifications and eventually extend the mine life of PGMC- CNEP.
+As reviewed by the PMRC CP, the Group's proposed exploration programs are sufficient to adequately increase the Mineral Resource and Ore Reserve inventories, upgrade confidence levels of resource classifications and eventually extend the mine life of PGMC- CNEP.